|

 To commemorate the 40th

-Anniversary of the deaths of Patsy Cline, Hawkshaw Hawkins, Cowboy Copas and Randy Hughes
+Anniversary of the deaths of Patsy Cline, Hawkshaw Hawkins,

-on March 5, 1963 in the plane crash near Camden, TN, the city of Camden
+Cowboy Copas and Randy Hughes on March 5, 1963 in the plane crash near Camden, TN,

-and Benton Couty hosted a Memorial Weekend,
+and Benton Couty hosted a Memorial Weekend, February 28-March 1.

-February 28-March 1.
 Opry and recording stars Jan Howard and Billy Walker,

 friends of those killed in the crash,